coma/gulp-svg-icons/README.md

 A function which will receive every icon name and should return the desired CSS class name.
 The default will return just ```icon```.

+### injectOnlyUsedIcons

+A boolean to indicate if you want to inject only the icons found in the replace process or all the SVG files in the icon's dir.
+Default is ```true```

 ### external

 A function which will receive every icon name and should return the desired path to the icons defs, useful to keep those in an external file (and share them between documents, [see this](http://css-tricks.com/svg-use-external-source/)).
 The default will return just an empty string, meaning that the icons are supposed to be defined in the same document.